fastio/ClickHouse/docs/en/development/developer-instruction.md

 A Git cheatsheet can be found [here](https://education.github.com/git-cheat-sheet-education.pdf).
 A detailed Git manual is [here](https://git-scm.com/book/en/v2).

-## Clone the repository to your development machine {#clone-the-repository-to-your-development-machine}
+## Clone the repository to your development machine

 First, download the source files to your working machine, i.e. clone the repository: